Relocating to Anchorage

 Anchorage continues to see steady indicators in population, employment and personal income.
 Our city has a strong and diversified private sector.

-For information and resources to help you with your transition to our great city, check out the 2016-17 Anchorage Relocation Guide for Newcomers!
+For information and resources to help you with your transition to our great city, check out the The Anchorage Welcome Guide!

 Anchorage is strategically located just 9.5 hours from 90 percent of the industrialized world.
 Alaska’s strategic location in the Arctic Circle enables carriers to significantly increase cargo volume and revenue on flights from Asia to the United States by refueling in Anchorage.
 Add that logistical advantage to the unique federal cargo transfer exemptions that Alaska enjoys and you have a powerful tool for international trade.
 These factors are the reason the Ted Stevens Anchorage International Airport is second in the Western Hemisphere for landed weight of cargo aircraft and sixth in the world for cargo throughput with 500 wide body landings per week.
 For more information on the Ted Stevens Anchorage International Airport, CLICK HERE.